An Adjoint Formulation of Energetic Particle Confinement: Mean Escape Time

-Considering the evolution of the predicted solution during training, Fig. \ref{fig:ET1sub1}(a) shows the predicted escape time for a 20 keV ion after the SOAP optimization phase, 10,000 epochs into the SSBroyden phase [Fig \ref{fig:ET1sub1}(b)], and the final predicted escape time [Fig \ref{fig:ET1sub1}(c)].
+Considering the evolution of the predicted solution during training, Fig. \ref{fig:ET1sub1}(a) shows the predicted mean escape time for a 20 keV ion after the SOAP optimization phase, 10,000 epochs into the SSBroyden phase [Fig \ref{fig:ET1sub1}(b)], and the final predicted mean escape time [Fig \ref{fig:ET1sub1}(c)].
 A reference solution from JONTA is shown in Fig. \ref{fig:ET6}(d) below for comparison.
-It is evident that SOAP is able to capture the structure of the solution near the tokamak edge, but fails to recover the long confinement time of ions initially located at small minor radii.
-This is due to the large discrepancy in time scales between ions that begin on loss orbits, and are thus lost on a transit time scale, and those initially located deep in the plasma interior, which must collisionally diffuse out of the plasma.
-This latter process takes place on a far longer time scale, roughly $10^5$ slower for the present example, which SOAP struggles to recover.
+It is evident that SOAP is able to approximately capture the structure of the solution near the tokamak edge, but fails to recover the long mean escape time of ions initially located at small minor radii.
+This is due to the large discrepancy in time scales between ions that begin on loss orbits, and are thus lost on a transit time scale, and those initially located deep in the plasma interior.
+These latter ions must collisionally diffuse out of the plasma, and are thus lost on a much longer time scale, roughly $10^5$ slower for the present example.
 After 10,000 epochs with SSBroyden, the training and test loss of the residual and boundary terms drop further, and it is evident from Fig. \ref{fig:ET1sub1} that the relatively long confinement time of ions initially located in the interior is better captured, though its value is still substantially under predicted.
-Finally, after 25,000 epochs of SSBroyden, the predicted escape time of ions initially located in the interior slowly increases, though the final value is still below that predicted by the particle-based code JONTA.
+Finally, after 50,000 epochs of SSBroyden, the predicted escape time of ions initially located in the interior slowly increases, though the final value is still below that predicted by the particle-based code JONTA.
+It has been verified that additional training epochs with SSBroyden leads to a more accurate recovery of the mean escape time of the best confined ion orbits, though as described below, begins to overfit the solution near the plasma edge at isolated locations.